cortoproject/corto/README.md

  * OS X 10.10.2 (64 bit)

 ## Building Cortex
 Download and unpack Cortex on your machine.
-Run the following commands to build it:
+Run the following command to build it:
 ```
 source configure; rake
 ```